 DisneylandForward Anaheim Planning Commission Vote

-Disney has spent years working with the community, city, and consultants to seek the approvals necessary for the reconfiguration of the resort to accommodate a near doubling of its capacity.
+Disney has spent several years with the city council, members of the community, and consultants to complete the necessary impact reports for the project that would nearly double Disneyland’s capacity.

 Worth noting is that several structures inside Disneyland Park (the Disneyland Railroad Main Street Station, Pirates of the Caribbean, and Hungry Bear Restaurant) are considered “historic resources” by the state of California, which may impact some of the mitigation measures outlined in the EIR.
 Disneyland Park itself could also potentially be designated as a “historic district,” which would require certain documentation to be submitted to the city before mitigation measures could be implemented.